About the Code

 The Commissioner will take a proportionate approach in interpreting and enforcing the Code, considering relevant factors, including:

-What actions can the Commission take for beaches of the Code?
+What actions can the Commission take for breaches of the Code?

 The Commission can take a range of actions if a disability worker breaches the Code.